ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Experiments

-\myparagraph{Traditional metrics.} Performance is usually evaluated on these datasets using the mean per-joint position error (MPJPE) under different protocols.
-Under protocol~\#1, the root joint position is set as reference, and the predicted root position is translated to $0$.
-Under protocol~\#2, also denoted P-MPJPE, predictions are additionally Procrustes-corrected.
-Both are reported in mm.

-For MPI-INF-3DHP, other thresholded metrics derived from MPJPE are also often reported, such as AUC and PCK (with a threshold at 150 mm), as explained in \cite{mehta2017monocular}.
+\myparagraph{Traditional evaluation metrics.} The mean per-joint position error (MPJPE) is the usual performance metric for the datasets above, under different protocols, both reported in mm.
+In protocol~\#1, the root joint position is set as a reference, and the predicted root position is translated to 0.
+In protocol~\#2 (P-MPJPE), predictions are additionally Procrustes-corrected.
+For MPI-INF-3DHP, additional thresholded metrics derived from MPJPE are often reported, such as AUC (Area Under Curve) and PCK (Percentage of Correct Keypoints) with a threshold at 150 mm, as explained in \cite{mehta2017monocular}.

-\myparagraph{Pose consistency.} In addition to the traditional metrics, we also evaluate the consistency of predicted poses.

-Given the results from \cref{sec:theory}, we assess to which extent \assump~\ref{asp:rigid-segs} is verified by measuring the average standard deviations of segment lengths across time in predicted action sequences:
+\myparagraph{Pose consistency metrics.} MPJPE being insufficient to assess pose consistency (\cref{sec:formal_analysis}), we further assess to which extent predicted skeletons are rigid by measuring the average standard deviations of segment lengths across time in predicted action sequences: